coreos/docs/cluster-management/debugging/btrfs-troubleshooting/index.md

 ---
 layout: docs
 slug: guides
-title: Working with BTRFS
+title: Working with btrfs
 category: cluster_management
 sub_category: debugging
 weight: 5
 ---

-# Working with BTRFS and Common Troubleshooting
+# Working with btrfs and Common Troubleshooting

 btrfs is a copy-on-write filesystem with full support in the upstream Linux kernel, which is important since CoreOS frequently ships [updated versions]({{site.url}}/releases) of the kernel.
 Docker has a storage driver for btrfs and it is set up on CoreOS out of the box.